ranjib/ranjib.github.io/_posts/2013-03-07-automating_the_chef_cookbook_metric_blog.md

 ====
 This is done in two stages.
 In  the first stage I grab all the [metadata](https://github.com/ranjib/ranjib.github.com/blob/master/scripts/cookbook_data_fetcher.rb#L26)
 (i.e. list of cookbooks) by hitting the /cookbooks end point.
-In the second stage I use the metadata to grab all the [cookbooks](https://github.com/ranjib/ranjib.github.com/blob/master/scripts/cookbook_data_fetcher.rb#L46) individually.
+In the second stage I use the metadata to grab all the [cookbooks](https://github.com/ranjib/ranjib.github.com/blob/master/scripts/cookbook_data_fetcher.rb#L46) individually, using the /cookbooks/NAME endpoint.
 Given each of these tasks are essentially http calls, they are time consuming.
 I have tried to optimize this using classic [Thread Pools](https://github.com/ranjib/ranjib.github.com/blob/master/scripts/thread_pool.rb).
 Currently these scripts run on MRI.
-Though MRI does not provide native threads, they are pretty effective in such situations (blocking calls are due to netwokrk IO).
+Though MRI does not provide native threads, they are pretty effective in such situations (blocking calls are due to network IO).
 I used a sligtly different
 [thread pool implementation]( https://github.com/ranjib/ranjib.github.com/blob/master/scripts/mail_stats.rb) for grabbing the mailing list stats.
 For mailing lists, these thread fetches the html pages, and a [nokogir](https://github.com/ranjib/ranjib.github.com/blob/master/scripts/mail_stats.rb#L30) selector along with some regex foo generated the metric